zCloak-Network/zkID-indexer/README.md

 ### configuration

-The configuration file is config.json in the root directory.
+The configuration file is config.dev.json or config.prod.json in the root directory.

 - name: zkID-indexer.
 - network: The blockchain network that needs to be scanned, using the rpc method to connect.